Subject Description

 Physics

-The Physics department strives to provide an environment of scientific inquiry and discovery on the part of both students and faculty.
-It offers a curriculum of classical and modern physics that prepares students for careers as scientists and citizens.
+The Physics program provides an environment of scientific inquiry and discovery, offering a curriculum of classical and modern physics that prepares students for careers as scientists and citizens.